Holly Cairns: Early life

 Born on a farm in West Cork, Cairns is a farmer working in the family business, Brown Envelope Seeds, producing organic seeds.
-She has a first class honours MSc in Organic Horticulture from University College Cork.
+She has a first-class honours MSc in Organic Horticulture from University College Cork.
 Her mother, Madeline McKeever, contested the 2004 Skibbereen Town Council election as a Green Party candidate.
 McKeever, described as an environmental activist by Alannah Hopkin in her book West Cork: The People and the Place, was arrested in 2003 alongside Quentin Gargan for selling home produce on the street in Skibbereen.
 A subsequent court case found that their market stalls were legal, to the benefit of other would-be market traders.
 Cairns attended Lisheen National School and lives in Turk Head, Aughadown.

-During the 2010s, Cairns lived abroad, spending some time working in an orphanage in Romania before moving to Malta for four years.
+During the 2010s Cairns lived abroad, spending some time working in an orphanage in Romania before moving to Malta for four years.
 There, Cairns worked for a charity organisation called INSPIRE which provides educational, therapeutic and leisure services to children and adults with intellectual, developmental and physical disabilities.

 Early political career

 Cairns first entered politics as an activist interested in LGBT rights, canvassing on behalf of David Norris during the 2011 Irish presidential election.
 Following a period living abroad in Malta, Cairns returned to Ireland and joined the Together for Yes campaign during the referendum on repealing the 8th amendment, the amendment which forbade abortion in Ireland in almost all circumstances.
-Cairn's experience during this time prompted her to join the Social Democrats in 2018.
+Cairns' experience during this time prompted her to join the Social Democrats in 2018.
 She was one of the founding members of the West Cork branch of the party.